pingcap/tidb-course-201-lab/README_303_v65_en_class_setup_guide_for_student.md

       ```

 2. Connect to your EC2 instance, using the following commands with `SSH` forward enabled.
 The example is using the `monitor1` node as the login target:

+    Add the private key identity to the OpenSSH authentication agent.
     ```
     $ ssh-add  ~/.ssh/<key_file>
+    ```

+    The option `-A` for command `SSH` is crucial as it enables the forwarding of connections from an authentication agent.
+It is necessary to support passwordless hands-on steps throughout the exercise workflows.
+    ```
     $ ssh -A ec2-user@34.220.83.xx
     ```